Dominique Edison: Seattle Seahawks

 Edison signed with the Seattle Seahawks after being released by the Titans.
 He was waived on August 6, 2011.

 Dallas Cowboys

 Edison was claimed off waivers by the Dallas Cowboys the same day he was released by Seattle.
 He was waived/injured on August 16, 2011, and later released with an injury settlement on August 24.

 Houston Texans

 In mid September, Edison sign with the Houston Texans.
 He was waived a month later after injuring his knee once again.

-Carolina Panthers

-May 12, 2012, Dominique Edison entered minicamp with the Carolina Panthers but did not make it to camp with the team.
+May 12, 2012, Edison entered minicamp with the Carolina Panthers but did not make it to camp with the team.

-Edmonton Eskimo
+Edmonton Eskimos

-Dominique Edison sign with Edmonton Eskimo August 13, 2013, and was later cut August 28, 2013.
+Edison sign with Edmonton Eskimos August 13, 2013, and was later cut August 28, 2013.

 Personal life

 Dominique Edison grew up in San Augustine, Texas.
 As a youth, he was highly involved in church, where he served as an usher.
 In junior high school, he was a running back and defensive back.
 In his high school career, he participated in basketball where he was a three-time all-state and all-district letterwinner, and was heavily recruited by top Division-I programs.
 In baseball, he was also a three-time letterwinner and all-district outfielder.
 His senior year in high school would prove to be his best as he guided his football team to a state championship against current Washington Redskins quarterback Colt McCoy and the Jim Ned Indians in the 2003 football season.
 He was also named to the first-team golden triangle squad, along with fellow running back Tydrick Davis and quarterback Brandon Sharp.
 In track and field he won the state title in the 200 meter dash with a time of 21.9 seconds, In college, he was a volunteer member and mentor to young kids.